 This contains a sample from the Beastie Boys' "Slow and Low" from their 1986 album License to Ill.
 The line is, "And when we do it like this, in the place to be."

-The band's Dalmatian, Lou-Dog, makes an appearance on this.
-Lou got the band temporarily kicked off the first Warped tour in 1995 when he bit a skateboarder.
+The band's Dalmatian, Lou Dog, makes an appearance on this song.
+Lou got the band temporarily kicked off the first Warped Tour in 1995 when he bit a skateboarder.

 album was released in the summer of 1996, but this song didn't reach it's airplay peak until January 1998.
 Starting with "What I Got